th2-net/th2-docs/content/versions/1-5-4/getting-started/meet-th2/step-1.md

 ### Cassandra

-The Cassandra database is used in the th2 setup to store all the data generated or processed by the th2.
+The Cassandra database is used in the th2 setup to store all the data generated or processed by th2.

 For the demo purposes we will run Cassandra inside docker.